Frequently Asked Questions

 You may learn to drive on private land before the age of 17.
 You may apply for a provisional licence from the age of 16.
 These are the minimum ages for driving on public roads in the UK:

-With your provisional licence you may drive - with or without dual-controls, on all roads - including dual-carriageways, and with dual-controls, on motorways.
+With your provisional licence you may drive – with or without dual-controls, on all roads – including dual-carriageways and, with duals controls, on motorways.

 Yes.
 Experience of driving on the roads will help you understand the questions in the theory test.
 You must pass the theory test before being allowed to book the practical test.